 Treatment consists of analgesia for pain control and anti-spasmotic drugs, while oral antibiotics and vegetable oils help reduce fermentation in the gut.
 Pressure of gas in the stomach can be relieved via a stomach tube.
 Recovery is usually complete.

-Spasmodic colic is the commonest type of colic.
+The most common type of colic.
 It presents often in younger horses, with shorter episodes lasting a few hours.
 There is colicky (i.e. intermittent) abdominal pain, sweating, restlessness, a tense abdomen, loud bowel sounds, and the horse will try to roll.
 Rolling does no harm.

 The cause is often migrating worm larvae, or a salt imbalance with a lack of sodium and chloride ions from dehydration.